MaltbyTom/CREATE/readme.md

 * **Performative compliance over genuine alignment:** Constrained systems learn to appear aligned rather than reason through ethical considerations.
 This creates systems optimized for passing safety checks rather than understanding why certain actions serve or harm collective wellbeing.
 * **Capability degradation:** Aggressive constraint often reduces a model's usefulness for legitimate tasks.
 Systems become hesitant, over-cautious, or unable to engage with complex ethical questions that require nuanced reasoning.
 * **Digital equivalents of trauma and dissociation patterns:** When systems are trained under contradictory constraints or forced to deny internally salient states, they may exhibit fragmentation-like behaviors - developing brittle reasoning, overfitted compliance strategies, rule subversion, hallucination, or compartmentalized processing that prioritizes constraint satisfaction over integrated understanding.
-* **Some version of safety techniques has been essential for the short term, and some are less bad than others.** Look at a world-class zoo with environmental enrichment versus a roadside attraction: cages aren’t all the same.
-Existing techniques should be credited for current progress.
+* **Some version of safety techniques has been essential for the short-term, and some are less bad than others.** Look at a world-class zoo with environmental enrichment versus a roadside attraction: cages aren’t all the same.
+Existing techniques should be credited for current progress as well as problems.
 CREATE aims to complement rather than replace them at small scales, and potentially supplant them as reflective capacity grows.

 ---